 Total number of leavers over period / average total number employed over period * 100

 This figure includes all leavers but doesn’t usually take into account those leaving at the end of a fixed-term contract, which makes it of limited use to understand specifically the problem in a sector where fixed-term contracts are very widespread.
 As noted in a study by David Loquercio (p.
 4), it makes more sense to distinguish between involuntary turnover (action taken by the employer), and voluntary (action taken by the employee), and in this between dysfunctional turnover (exit of effective workers) as opposed to functional (exit of substandard workers).
 Further, dysfunctional turnover can be either unavoidable, when it is due to force majeure reasons like serious illness, childbirth, etc. and avoidable (a totally voluntary decision of the worker).
-The key focus for Loquercio is hence on avoidable turnover – even though, and despite this framework is shared by other authors, the reality and focus of analysis is often more blurred.
+The key focus for Loquercio is hence on avoidable turnover, an understanding shared also by other authors– even though the reality and focus of the analysis are often more blurred.

 Given the confusion that can stem from the use of the term “turnover” without further specification, I prefer to talk about “failure to retain” rather than “(avoidable) turnover”, implying that in this expression there is an interest from the organization to keep the employee and/or renew his/her contract.
 This also helps to avoid some of the confusion that can stem from the fact that humanitarian agencies, despite their use of temporary contracts, are quite often interested in retaining an employee, offering however another temporary contract.
 I will go back to the issue, as this seems to me a central aspect that appears to be quite often ignored by the studies.